-Requesting permissions on Wear OS is similar to requesting permissions on mobile, with a couple of additional use cases.
+Requesting permissions on Wear OS is similar to requesting permissions in mobile apps, with a couple of additional use cases.
 This document assumes you understand how Android permissions work.
 If you don’t, review how permissions work on Android.

-Just as they do in a mobile app, a user must grant permissions to a Wear app for access to certain functionality.
-Wear apps should provide meaningful functionality without requesting any permissions.
+Just like in a mobile app, the user must grant permissions to a Wear app for access to certain functionality.
+In your Wear apps, provide meaningful functionality without requesting any permissions.

 Permission scenarios

-There are several scenarios you may encounter when requesting dangerous permissions on Wear OS:
+There are several scenarios you might encounter when requesting dangerous permissions on Wear OS:

 The Wear app requests permissions for an app running on the phone.